 Treatment may be needed for some women.
 The type of treatment most appropriate for you will depend on:

 the estimated risk of the area developing into cancer.

 If you smoke, giving up can help strengthen your immunity, make the treatment more effective and reduce the chance of the VIN coming back after treatment.

-In women who need treatment, most will have the affected area removed with surgery known as local surgical excision.
-Rarely, if the affected area is large or there are several areas, the whole vulva may be removed in a vulvectomy.
+Most women who need treatment will have the affected area removed with surgery called local surgical excision.
+Rarely, if the affected area is large or there are several areas, the whole vulva may be removed.
+This is called a vulvectomy.
 Sometimes the vulval tissue can be replaced with skin taken from another part of the body (a skin graft).
 We have more information about this in our section on cancer of the vulva.

 Ablation means destroying the affected area.
 It may be used for areas where it's difficult to surgically remove the VIN, such as around the clitoris.
 Ablation can be done using a high-energy beam (laser) or a tiny electrical current passed through a probe (diathermy).

 The laser beam or diathermy is focused on the affected areas to destroy the abnormal cells.